James Slipper

 James Alexander Slipper (born 6 June 1989), nicknamed Slips and the Golden Slipper, is an Australian professional rugby union player who plays as a prop for Super Rugby club ACT Brumbies and the Australia national team.
 In September 2025, Slipper became Australia's most-capped player, reaching 150 appearances.
+On 20 March 2026, Slipper became the most-capped Super Rugby player, hitting 203 Super Rugby appearances in the ACT Brumbies' 33–24 win against the Chiefs.

 Early life

 Slipper was born and raised on the Gold Coast, Queensland.
 He first played junior rugby for the Bond Pirates in the local Gold Coast competition, before dedicating his weekends to playing for The Southport School (TSS) in the prestigious GPS schools competition.
 He would take part in a golden generation for TSS which included back-to-back GPS premierships in 2006 and 2007 while also being chosen to represent the Australian Schoolboys team three times in international fixtures.
 Following graduation, he signed a contract with the Queensland Reds.

 Club career

-In February 2010, Slipper made his Super Rugby debut against the New South Wales Waratahs at Suncorp Stadium in Brisbane.
+In February 2010, Slipper made his Super Rugby debut for the Queensland Reds against the New South Wales Waratahs at Suncorp Stadium in Brisbane.

 In the 2011 Super Rugby season, Slipper was a part of the championship winning Queensland Reds side.

 On 16 January 2015, Slipper was appointed the new captain of the Queensland Reds, replacing James Horwill, who would be leaving the Reds at the end of the Super Rugby season to join English Premiership side Harlequin F.C.

-In 2019, the ACT Super Rugby team, the Brumbies, added James Slipper to their team.
+In September 2018, the ACT Super Rugby team, the Brumbies, added James Slipper to their team for the 2019 Super Rugby season.
 He was a very positive addition to a successful season, with the Brumbies finishing on the top of the Australian conference.
 Slipper was said to add wisdom and depth to the team.